Quick Summary of Thrillophilia’s Switzerland Tours

 2. Connecting Flights

-Most connecting flights take between 12-16 hours total travel time depending on the layover duration.
+Most connecting flights take between 12-16 hours, depending on the layover duration.

 3. Entry Requirements